mp-se/gravitymon/TEST.md

 # Unit testing - Specific build

-Ive added a specific build that uses the AUnit testing framework so that we can test functions or classed on the device itself.
+I've added a specific build that uses the AUnit (https://github.com/bxparks/AUnit) testing framework so that we can test functions or classes on the device itself.
+I hope this will simplify the release and testing cycle.

-Select the build target and build/upload the code to an iSpindle device.
-Check the output from the serial console.
+1. Select the build target (gravity-unit)
+2. Build/upload the code to an iSpindle device.
+3. Check the output from the serial console.